reasonml/reasonml.github.io/src/pages/guide/language/record.md

 let name = me.name;
 ```

-**Records must have an explicit type definition**.
+#### Record Needs an Explicit Definition

 If you only write `{age: 5, name: "Baby Reason"}` without an explicit declaration somewhere above, the type system will give you an error.
 If the type definition resides in another file, you need to explicit indicate which file it is:

 ```reason
 /* School.re */